 The translation "full-moon" in this verse is attested by Aquila's translation from Hebrew to Greek c.
 130, the Syriac Peshitta translation from Hebrew to Syriac c.
 150, and from Semitic archaeological texts.
 Jerome's translation from Hebrew to Latin c.
-392 has "middle of the month", but for the same word in Prov 7:20 Jerome has "full-moon".
+400 has "middle of the month", but for the same word in Prov 7:20 Jerome has "full-moon".
 This Semitic word is the approximate full-moon rather than the astronomically exact full-moon.
 The feast mentioned is either the 15th day of the first month or of the seventh month, so this agrees with the context in Ugaritic that the 15th day of the month is the approximate full-moon.
 This brings us to the important conclusion that the new-moon day, chodesh, occurs at the time that is approximately opposite the full-moon.

-[7] A Biblical Month is a Whole Number of Days with a maximum of 30 Days

-A cycle of the moon around the earth is about 44 minutes more than 29.5 days, but soon we shall see from some verses using both of the Hebrew words for month, namely chodesh and yerach, that in the Tanak, a month is a whole number of days, with no fraction remaining.
+[7] A Biblical Month is a Whole Number of Days with a maximum of 30 Days we shall see from some verses using both of the Hebrew words for month, namely chodesh and yerach, that in the Tanak, a month is a whole number of days, with no fraction remaining.
 The literal expression a month of days as seen in several Scriptures is idiomatically translated a full month in almost all translations.
 These examples (see Gen 29:14; Num 11:19, 20, 21; Deut 21:13; II Ki 15:13) show that a biblical month is a whole number of days.